rammelbalagtas/PersonalJournalApp/README.md

   - I added a search functionality for the journal entries where users can search a specific entry using the title
   - I added a sort functionality to sort the journal entry dates by either ascending or descending order.

-- **As part of my ancillary goals, I have started adding the speech-to-text functionality to populate each of the long text description.**
+- **As part of my ancillary goals, I have started adding the speech-to-text functionality to populate subsection texts.**

+- I have added few integration tests for the CRUD operations.
+The test for the Create Journal Entry scenario is still pending.